SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The following diagram illustrates the template organization used for the Solace Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

-The StatefulSet template controls the PubSub+ pods deployment.
-It also mounts the scripts in ConfigMap and the files in Secrets, and maps PubSub+ data directories to a persistent volume through a StorageClass, if configured.
+The StatefulSet template controls the pods of a PubSub+ deployment.
+It also mounts the scripts from the ConfigMap and the files from the Secrets, and maps PubSub+ data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
 The Service-Discovery template is used internally so pods in a PubSub+ redundancy group can communicate with each-other in an HA setting.

-The `pubsubplus` chart can be customized through parameters described in the the [PubSub+ Helm Chart](/pubsubplus/README.md#configuration) reference.
+All the `pubsubplus` chart parameters are documented in the [PubSub+ Helm Chart](/pubsubplus/README.md#configuration) reference.

-### Available CPU and Memory Requirements
+### Deployment size

-Solace PubSub+ can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm).
+Solace PubSub+ event broker can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm), controlled by the `solace.size` chart parameter.

+Depending on the `solace.redundancy` parameter, one PubSub+ event router pod is deployed in a single-node Standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).

+Horizontal scaling is possible through [connecting multiple deployments](//docs.solace.com/Overviews/DMR-Overview.htm).

+### CPU and Memory Requirements

-The following CPU and memory requirements are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm#Cloud), for the possible `solace.size` parameter values:
+The following CPU and memory requirements are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm#Cloud) for the possible `pubsubplus` chart `solace.size` parameter values:
 * `dev`: no guaranteed performance, minimum requirements: 1 CPU, 1 GB memory
 * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 2 GB memory
 * `prod1k`: up to 1,000 connections, minimum requirements: 2 CPU, 4 GB memory